PACKAGE LEAFLET: INFORMATION FOR THE USER

 If you forget to take a dose of Clopidogrel SUN, but remember before 12 hours have passed since the time you should have taken the medication, take the tablet immediately and the next one at the usual time.

 If you forget for more than 12 hours, simply take the next dose at the usual time.
-Do not take a double dose to compensate for a missed tablet.
+Do not take a double dose to make up for a forgotten tablet.

-Do not stop your treatment unless your doctor tells you to.
-Contact your doctor or pharmacist before stopping this medication.
+Do not stop treatment unless your doctor tells you to.
+Contact your doctor or pharmacist before stopping this medicine.

-The most frequent side effect reported with Clopidogrel SUNis bleeding.
-Bleeding can occur in the stomach or intestines, bruises, hematomas (abnormal bleeding or bruises under the skin), nasal bleeding, blood in urine.
-Also, a reduced number of cases of: bleeding of the blood vessels of the eyes, intracranial, pulmonary, or joint bleeding have been reported.
+The most common side effect reported with Clopidogrel SUN is bleeding.
+Bleeding can occur in the stomach or intestine, bruising, hematoma (abnormal bleeding or bruising under the skin), nosebleeds, blood in the urine.
+A small number of cases of bleeding in the blood vessels of the eyes, intracranial bleeding, pulmonary bleeding, or joint bleeding have also been reported.

 If you experience prolonged bleeding while taking Clopidogrel SUN

-If you cut or get a wound, it is possible that bleeding will take a little longer than usual to stop.
-This is related to the mechanism of action of the medication, as it prevents the blood's ability to form clots.
-For minor cuts or wounds, such as cutting during shaving, this usually does not matter.
-However, if you are concerned about your bleeding, consult your doctor immediately (see section 2 "Warnings and precautions")
+If you cut or injure yourself, the bleeding may take a little longer than usual to stop.
+This is related to the mechanism of action of the medicine, as it prevents the blood's ability to form clots.
+For minor cuts or injuries, such as cuts during shaving, this is usually not a problem.
+However, if you are concerned about your bleeding, consult your doctor immediately (see section 2 "Warnings and precautions").

 Other side effects include:

-Headache, stomach ulcer, vomiting, nausea, constipation, excessive gas in the stomach or intestines, rashes, itching, dizziness, numbness, and tingling.
+headache, stomach ulcer, vomiting, nausea, constipation, excess gas in the stomach or intestine, rash, itching, dizziness, tingling, and numbness.

 Rare side effects (may affect up to 1 in 1,000 people)